 Why is SoC important for low-power devices?

-Can SoC support artificial intelligence applications?
+Can SoC support AI applications?

-What industries benefit most from SoC in IoT?
+Which industries benefit most from SoC in IoT?

 Conclusion